 Little Free Pantry

 The Reserve On Walnut Creek Senior Living Community has partnered with Creekside to provide a "Little Free Pantry" to benefit our neighbors in Urbandale!
-(Sample pictured) You'll find it in the Creekside parking lot by the flag pole.
+You'll find it in the Creekside parking lot by the flag pole.
 The Little Free Pantry is for anyone in need.
-Most often, it's used for those who are not easily able to meet everyday food and personal needs.
+Most often, it's used by those who are not easily able to meet everyday food and personal needs.
 The Reserve will generally stock the pantry with non-perishable food items, can goods, proteins, personal care items, and paper goods.
-Right now, however, it's being stocked with a lot of back-to-school supplies.
-In a couple of months, the pantry will be painted after the wood has had a chance to weather.
 The Reserve is home to several artists, so we are excited to have them involved in the finishing process.
 Together we can share our abundance with others!